based-ghost/react-functional-select/README.md

 Essentially, this is a focused subset of [`react-select`](https://github.com/JedWatson/react-select)'s API that is engineered for ultimate performance and minimal bundle size.
 It is built entirely using `React Hooks` and `FunctionComponents`.
 The primary design principal revolves around weighing the cost/benefits of adding a feature against the impact to performance & # of lines of code its addition would have.

-I opted to exclude less "in-demand" features like: <strong><em>preventing body scrolling if the menu is open</em></strong> or <strong><em>closing an open menu if the app's body is scrolled</em></strong> - these feature would have added significant overhead to the package.
+I opted to exclude less "in-demand" features such as:

+- Preventing scroll events on the app's body if the menu is open
+- Closing an open menu if the app's body is scrolled

+These feature would have added significant overhead to the package.
 In addition, if we expose the right public methods and/or callback properties, this feature should be trivial to add to wrapping components - proper decoupling and abstraction of code is key to keeping such channels open for similar customizations that can be kept out of this package.

 <strong>TODO: add code examples for "plugin" features listed in previous paragraph.</strong>